Nzingha Stewart

 Nzingha Stewart is an American filmmaker.
 She began her career directing music videos, later moving to the television and movie industry in 2010 with the drama For Colored Girls as an executive producer.
 She has directed two movies for Lifetime, With This Ring and Love by the 10th Date.
 In 2019, Netflix released Stewart's first feature film, Tall Girl.

-Early life
+Education

 Stewart attended New York University's Gallatin School, and graduated with a degree in philosophy.

 Career

 Music videos

 Stewart began her career directing music videos, working with Macy Gray, Common, Eve, Keyshia Cole, Sunshine Anderson, Joss Stone, Jay-Z, Missy Elliott, Bilal, and 50 Cent.
 Clutch writer explains of Stewart's music video work: "With incredible artistic direction and originality, Nzingha provides imagery, mood, and storyline effortlessly."